sinclairzx81/smoke/readme.md

 <a name="Http-Listen"></a>
 ### Listen

-Use the Http listen function to receive Http requests from remote peers.
+Use the listen function to receive Http requests from remote peers.

 ```typescript
 Http.listen({ port: 5000 }, request => new Response('hello'))